From Stone to 3D: A Brief History and Evolution of Puzzles

 Social Cooperation : Doing puzzles in a group (friends, family) strengthens bonds and encourages cooperation.

-The digital age has brought the proliferation of electronic games and mobile applications.
-However, the physical puzzle has not lost its strength; on the contrary, there has even been a resurgence of interest in puzzles, especially:
+The digital age has brought the proliferation of electronic games and mobile apps.
+However, the physical puzzle hasn't lost its traction; on the contrary, there has even been a resurgence of interest in puzzles, particularly:

 Puzzles of 5000, 10000 or more pieces : Long-lasting challenges that become a personal or collective “adventure”.

-Puzzle Building Championships and Meets : In some countries, events are held where teams compete to see who can complete a complex puzzle in the shortest time.
+Puzzle Building Championships and Meetups : In some countries, events are held where teams compete to see who can complete a complex puzzle in the shortest time.

 6.3.
 The influence of social networks

-Social media platforms like Instagram and TikTok have fueled a new wave of popularity for puzzles, with users sharing their progress, organization tips, and even creating time-lapse videos that condense hours of work into a short, engaging video.
+Social media platforms like Instagram and TikTok have fueled a new wave of puzzle popularity.
+Many users share their puzzle progress, organization tips, and even create time-lapses that condense hours of work into a short, engaging video.

 Popular Hashtags : #PuzzleAddict, #PuzzleTime, #JigsawPuzzle, #3DPuzzle.

-Dedicated Communities : Facebook or Reddit groups focused exclusively on puzzle collectors and enthusiasts, where recommendations are exchanged, sales are organized and rare editions are auctioned.
+Dedicated Communities : Facebook or Reddit groups focused exclusively on puzzle collectors and enthusiasts, where recommendations are exchanged, sales are organized, and rare edition auctions are held.

 7. The future of Puzzles: hybrids and digital interactivity